Elizabeth Quay: Contractors

 ARM Architecture were the architects on the development.
 Urban planner Richard Weller was a lead consultant.
-Weller also had made comment in his book Boomtown 2050 about the development as an experiment on bringing in new high rise development in the CBD.
+Weller commented about the development as an experiment on bringing in new high rise development in the CBD.

 The Perth firm Hocking Heritage Studio has identified its involvement with the project.

 Leighton Contractors and its parent CIMIC Group, were awarded the principal construction contract in December 2012.
 Construction included a new inlet, associated roads, parks, promenades, and an island with connecting bridge within a 10 ha parcel of land.
 The contract value was $210 million as at 31 December 2012.